 Vanilla Ice Cream & Raspberry Flavoring

 One rather disgusting ingredient will give you a nice smooth vanilla flavor in ice cream, while also providing a tangy raspberry flavoring for candies and other such foods.
 The ingredient is called castoreum, but that is just a nice word for the brown slime that is secreted from beaver’s anal glands to ‘mark their territory’.
-Even non vegetarians should consider checking for this ingredient the next time they’re buying vanilla ice cream, or anything raspberry flavored.
+Even non-vegetarians should consider checking for this ingredient the next time they’re buying vanilla ice cream, or anything raspberry flavored.

 If you use white sugar, beware that it might have been bleached and filtered with bone char, meaning that your sugar could contain traces of animal bones.
-This is the most common way to filter cane sugar, although a few companies are switching over to alternative methods which would use granular carbon instead, which would be okay for vegetarians since it doesn’t contain animal products.
+This is the most common way to filter cane sugar, although a few companies are switching over to alternative methods that would use granular carbon instead, which would be okay for vegetarians since it doesn’t contain animal products.
 Your best bet is still to go with raw, unbleached, and unfiltered sugars though.

 Some yogurts like Activia Light, contain carmine which is a crushed insect that gives food a ‘naturally’ red coloring and gelatin which is made from the skin, bones, ligaments, and tendons of animals.
 Other yogurts contain other slaughterhouse by-products and preservatives that contain animal products.
-Keep an eye on your labels to make sure that you aren’t buying a yogurt that contains any of these ingredients.
+Keep an eye on your labels to make sure that you aren’t buying yogurt that contains any of these ingredients.

 Everyone should be aware of what it is that they’re actually eating, which is why we believe that if you’re going to eat processed or packaged foods it’s ALWAYS a good idea to read the label whether you are a vegetarian or not.
-However it is especially important if you have a dietary restriction such as veganism or vegetarianism that you keep an eye on everything that you eat, and not just cut out your meat products for ISOPasta, and other high protein sources.
+However, it is especially important if you have a dietary restriction such as veganism or vegetarianism that you keep an eye on everything that you eat, and not just cut out your meat products for ISOPasta, and other high protein sources.